 Inspired by the mythologist Joseph Campbell´s monomyth of The Hero´s Journey, the author and pilgrim Phil Cousineau – in his book The Art of Pilgrimage – The Seeker´s Guide to Making Travel Sacred - divides the art of pilgrimage into seven archetypal steps, which each are divided into subdivisions.
-I won´t go further into them here, but I will let these steps and subdivions form the dreaming tracks and songlines in the artwork of the pilgrim (or The Philosophical Globetrotter, Life Artist and Idler), which I will be blogging about once in a while.
+I won´t go further into them here, but I will let these steps and subdivions form the dreaming tracks and songlines in the artwork of the pilgrim (or The Philosophical Globetrotter, Life Artist and Idler), which I´m blogging about.

 The steps and subdivions are: